ConsolidatedSky/NEFARAM/README.md

 ![alt text](https://github.com/ConsolidatedSky/NEFARAM/blob/main/hudinfo.png)

 # Known Bugs
-You should not have too many CTDs except in dense NPC areas however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).
+I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).

 Fighting with the arms bound has funky animations because Devious Devices was made for FNIS and this modlist uses Nemesis.

 If you try to sell equipped devious devices to merchants, you get the money and keep the device.
 So infinite money.
 So don't cheat.
 Or do it, its your game.

-When you first start your game animations will take a few seconds to register (T-Pose on NPCs).
-That is normal.
-If the legs move, you are good.

 # Updating the modlist